Beginner Investing

 Case Study

-I created this site because most investing content wasn’t built for young investors just starting out.
-So instead, I’m documenting my own learning process, mistakes and all.
+I created this site because most investing content wasn’t made for young investors who are just starting out.
+So I decided to document my own journey instead, mistakes and all.

 Let’s figure this out together!